Tachi-67/Nutrients-Calculator/README.md

-# Final project

-This is the final project for [learnjavascript.online](https://learnjavascript.online).
-It is a toy nutrition calculator using Vanilla JavaScript.
+A toy nutrition calculator using Vanilla JavaScript (of course, HTML + CSS)

 ## Setup